Exploring Anisotropic flow via the Boltzmann Transport Equation Employing the Tsallis Blast Wave Description at LHC energies: Formulation

 Here, we have used Jacobian for the transformation of the coordinates and integrated it over $d\phi_p$. $Y$ is the rapidity of the emitting beam.
 At mid-rapidity i.e y $\simeq$ 0 above equation becomes,

 \end{widetext}

 In this analysis, the initial distribution is parametrized by Tsallis distribution function~\cite{Cleymans:2011in},

 Here, $\displaystyle D=\frac{gVm_{T}}{(2\pi)^2}$.
 V is the volume of the fireball formed in the heavy- ion collisions.
-Consequently, we have employed the Tsallis distribution to derive both the final particle distribution and the $n^{th}$ anisotropic flow, $v_n$.
+Here, $T_{ts}$ is the Tsallis temperature which does not correspond to the physical temperature of individual particles but represents the non-extensive nature of the system.
+Its value influences the shape of the particle momentum distributions. $q_{pp}$ is another parameter in the initial Tsallis distribution of particles which indicates the degree of non-extensivity.
+Consequently, we have employed the Tsallis distribution to derive both the final particle distribution and the $n^{\prime th}$ anisotropic flow, $v_{n^\prime}$.
 This thermodynamically consistent Tsallis distribution has been utilized to investigate particle distributions arising from proton-proton collisions, as elaborated in the reference~\cite{Cleymans:2011in}.
 Using equations~\ref{tbw} and~\ref{fin} in equation~\ref{eq6} and taking $\tau_0 \approx V$ as a constant parameter, the final distribution can be expressed as,

 \begin{widetext}